Kailash Nath Katju: Personal life

 Katju and his wife Rup Kishori had five children together: three sons and two daughters.
 The eldest son, Shiva Nath Katju, served as a judge at the Allahabad High Court, and after retirement, took up politics and was elected a member of the Uttar Pradesh legislature.
 Another son, Brahma Nath Katju, rose to serve as chief justice of the same Allahabad High Court.

+One of his daughters was Saroj Mukherjee.
 Katju's grandsons have also achieved distinction.
 His grandson Markandey (son of Shiv Nath) served as a judge in the Supreme Court of India.
 Another grandson is Vivek Katju, IFS, a retired diplomat who served in several sensitive positions.
 Tilottama Mukherji, a professor at New York University and first wife of politician and former diplomat Shashi Tharoor, is Katju's grand-daughter (daughter's daughter).

 Katju had recovered from a kidney ailment he had suffered in the summer of 1967.
 After his condition deteriorated in early February 1968, he died at 7:55 p.m.
 (IST) on 17 February 1968 at his residence in Allahabad.
 The last rites were performed by son Shiva Nath on the bank of the Ganges the following day.